TradencyDev/WarpTest/README.md

 ### The `Request` object:
 Struct used to send the request under the req\rep pattern.
 Contains the following fields (See Main concepts for more details on some field):
-- ID - Used to match Request to Response.
-If neglected it will be set internally.
+- ID - Optional.
+Used to match Request to Response.
+If omitted it will be set internally.
-- Channel - The channel that the `Responder` subscribed on.
+- Channel - Mandatory.
+The channel that the `Responder` subscribed on.
-- Reply Channel - Read only, Set internally.
+- Reply Channel - Read only, set internally.
-- Timeout - Max time for the response to return.
+- Timeout - Mandatory.
+Max time for the response to return.
 Set per request.
 If exceeded an exception is thrown.
-- CacheKey
+- CacheKey - Optional.
-- CacheTTL
+- CacheTTL - Optional.
-- Metadata
+- Metadata - Mandatory.
-- Body
+- Body - Mandatory.

 ### The `Response` object:
 Struct used to send the response under the req\rep pattern.